kakurk/kkurkela.github.io/index.md

 Undergraduate Research Assistant
 July 2013 - May 2014

 I spent the entirety of my senior year working in Dr. Nathan Spreng's Laboratory of Brain and Cognition, where I assisted in fMRI data analysis and EEG data collection.
 Specifically, I ran a first level univariate analysis on an MRI experiment investigating the role of the default mode network in working memory.
 I also worked with other undergraduate RAs to write a MATLAB script to extract beta-estimates using the Marsbar toolbox for this project, which resulted in a conference presentation.
-In addition, I helped collect EEG data for a related project investigating which also investigated the default mode network's contribution to working memory.
+In addition, I helped collect EEG data for a related project which also investigated the default mode network's contribution to working memory.

 [_Memory and Neuroscience Laboratory_](https://www.human.cornell.edu/hd/research/labs/memorylab/home)
 Dr. Charles Brainerd